RobotsandRockets/event-manager/README.md

 ## Requirements

-You are reponsibile for building the back-end only.
+You are responsible for building the back-end only and do not need to implement any `show` actions for the models.

 * The application must be built with **Ruby on Rails**.
 * You may use **Twitter Bootstrap** or **Zurb Foundation** (Bootstrap 3 is included by default in this project).
 * User authentication is not required for this application.

+## API Endpoint

+You *must build an API endpoint* for allowing a visitor to RSVP for an event.
+This endpoint should take the **name** of the attendee and an optional **number of guests**.

 ## What we're looking for...